sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 3.1 Contact points
 ~~~~~~~~~~~~~~~~~~

-Please report CoC incidents via the [reporting tool in the issue tracker](https://github.com/alan-turing-institute/sktime/issues/new/choose).

-If the reporting tool is unavailable, please contact the current chair of
-the code of conduct committee directly by email, see 4.1.
+Please contact the current chair of the code of conduct committee directly by email, see 4.1.

 3.2 Alternate contact points
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~